Korea’s Drug Registration Process: A Primer for International Pharmaceuticals Companies

 Periodic Reporting Requirements

-After a drug is approved and on the market in the country, companies are required to submit regular reports to the KFDA.
-These reports provide updates on safety, efficacy, and other relevant data.
-These periodic reports are critical for the continued assessment of a drug’s risk-benefit profile and are a standard component of post-marketing surveillance.
+After a drug is approved and on the market in Korea, companies are required to submit regular reports to the Ministry of Food and Drug Safety (MFDS).
+These periodic reports are essential for providing updates on the drug’s safety, efficacy, and other relevant data gathered during its use in the general population.
+The continuous assessment of a drug’s risk-benefit profile through these reports is a crucial component of post-marketing surveillance.
+This ongoing evaluation helps to identify any new adverse effects or changes in the drug’s effectiveness, ensuring that it remains safe and beneficial for patients over time.

 Now is an opportune moment for international companies to equip themselves for a seamless entry into Korea’s burgeoning pharmaceutical scene, capitalizing on the robust growth and innovation that characterize this nation’s healthcare industry.